-Here are the 4 key of micro-moments Google asks Marketers to look out and prepare for:
+Here are the 4 key of micro-moments Google asks Marketers to look out for and prepare for:

-Every time a user picks up their phone with the intent to fulfill any one or even more of the above mentioned intents, you should focus on having your brand there.
-These 4 key micro moments help marketers and strategists, create and place content in a manner which will help users fulfill their intent.
+Every time a user picks up their phone with the intent to fulfill any one or even more of the above-mentioned intents, you should focus on having your brand there.
+These 4 key micro-moments help marketers and strategists, create and place content in a manner that will help users fulfill their intent.

-The arrival and use of smartphones has changed consumer behavior substantially.
+The arrival and use of smartphones have changed consumer behavior substantially.
 Consumers want relevant information and answers every time they type in a search query.
-This in turn has led Google to change its algorithm to ensure it fulfills their informational needs with as much quality content as possible.
+This in turn has led Google to change its algorithm to ensure it fulfills its informational needs with as much quality content as possible.